 3. Loosen the inlet filter.

 Clean the oil filter using a small rag and penetrating oil.
 If it has been too long we recommend changing the oil filter after typically after 100 hours of usage.

 4. Let the fluid drain to the container.

-When the hydraulic fluid tank is empty, reinstall the hose, cylinder, pump, and filter.
+When the fluid tank is empty, reinstall the hose, cylinder, pump, and filter.
 You may now tighten the clamps of the hose.
 Most reservoirs won’t completely drain so slightly move the tank.